UniMath/agda-unimath/src/set-theory/increasing-binary-sequences.lagda.md

 is-injective-cons-ℕ∞↑ =
   is-injective-has-retraction cons-ℕ∞↑ decons-ℕ∞↑ is-section-cons-ℕ∞↑
 ```

-> It remains to formalize the full equivalence.

 ### The type of increasing binary sequences as a retract of the cantor space